Time to live (TTL) allows database administrators to set policies to periodically delete data from Cloud Spanner tables. Removing unneeded data:

 - Helps to adhere to regulations or industry guidelines that limit the retention time on certain types of data.

 TTL is ideal for regular clean-up activities.
 It runs continuously in the background, periodically deleting eligible data in batches.
 Data is typically deleted within 72 hours after its expiration date.
 TTL doesn't immediately invalidate data or hide it from queries when it becomes eligible for deletion.
+TTL also doesn't check data while it is inserted, thus it doesn't block you from inserting a row with an expired timestamp.

 Another background compaction process reclaims storage from deleted rows, typically within 7 days.